 There are several issues with how authorization of access token requests is described in TS 33.501 [2].

-5.11.1.1 Problem 1a
+5.11.1.1 NFc registration at NRF not mandatory (Problem 1a)

 Not all NF Service Consumers register an NF profile at the NRF.
 This results in no NF profile is available.
 Furthermore, the NF profile is provided by the NF itself, which makes it a less reliable source for deciding whether the NF is authorized.

-5.11.1.2 Problem 1b
+5.11.1.2 IEs mandated in SBA TLS certificate not sufficient for NFc validation (Problem 1b)

 It is not a mandatory requirement that all IEs defined in the SBA TLS certificate has been filled in with information presented in the TLS certificate.
 For example, NF Type is only "should".
 Other kind of information, like slice information, is not contained in the TLS certificate profile at all.
 So, there may be situations when certificates are available, but information may not be sufficient for NFc validation in NRF.
 It is not specified how the NRF shall validate the NFc request in all situations.

-5.11.1.3 Questions from Problems 1a and 1b:
+5.11.1.3 Questions from Problems 1a and 1b

 The study needs to elaborate on the following questions: